FertileMule/pymunk/docs/src/advanced.rst

   required top performance than maybe rewrite the whole thing in c would be better anyway?
 Or make a optimized binding to chipmunk.

-  For example, if you really need excellent performance then I would say write the drawing code in c as well, and have that interact with chipmunk directly.
-That way it can be made more performant than any wrapping solution as it would skip the whole layer.
+  For example, if you really need excellent performance then one possible optimization would be to write the drawing code in c as well, and have that interact with chipmunk directly.
+That way it can be made more performant than any generic wrapping solution as it would skip the whole layer.

 * The bottleneck in a full game/application is somewhere else than in the physics wrapping in many cases.
 If your game has AI, logic and so on in